azat-co/fullstack-javascript/chapter8/chapter8.md

     -package.json
 ```

-The Procfile is for the Heroku deployment, and the `package.json` is for project metadata as well as for Hekoru deployment.
+The `Procfile` file is for the Heroku deployment, and the `package.json` file is for project metadata as well as for Hekoru deployment.

-The `web.js` file is very similar to the `08-board-api-mongo,` but has CORS headers and OPTIONS request handler code.
+The `web.js` file is very similar to the `08-board-api`, but has CORS headers and OPTIONS request handler code.
 The file starts with importation of dependencies:

 ```js
 const http = require('http')